 While Five9 thrives with an easy-to-use agent dashboard and live-interaction display, it does not provide the same depth as competitors when it comes to AI-based automations and analytics.

-While NCXone offers highly customizable workflow automations and chatbots, the software’s agent interface feels clunky and outdated.
+CXone offers highly customizable workflow automations and chatbots, but the software’s agent interface feels clunky and outdated.

 Which of the Two is Best for Your Business?